Menu

 In the Programmable Voice SDKs we use a new authentication/authorization mechanism for your application server to give your clients access to your voice applications.
 This is done by providing your app an Access Token, which governs the client application’s authentication session with your account in the Twilio cloud.

 Access Tokens are different from the Capability Tokens used in the previous versions of Twilio Client.
 Using a Capability Token in the Programmable Voice SDK will not work.
-Access Tokens, just like Capability Tokens before, are JWT tokens, but are using a new, more flexible format that is used across all of the new Twilio SDKs.
+Access Tokens, just like Capability Tokens before, are JWT tokens(link takes you to an external page), but are using a new, more flexible format that is used across all of the new Twilio SDKs.

 Prerequisites